Follow us on Facebook at https://www.facebook.com/LPScompsci

 Computer Science classrooms are active places that encourage exploration, creativity, collaboration, communication, persistence, and problem solving.
 We use Code.org as the foundation of our students’ experiences, and supplement that with a wide variety of other resources.
 We want to spark students’ curiosity about what can be created with various technology tools.
 We build creative confidence!

 Guiding Principles – from Resnick and Siegel

-Projects: Provide children with opportunities to work on meaningful projects (not just puzzle-solving activities) so they experience the process of turning an initial idea into a creation that can be shared with others.
+Projects: Provide students with opportunities to work on meaningful projects (not just puzzle-solving activities) so they experience the process of turning an initial idea into a creation that can be shared with others.

-Peers: Encourage collaboration and sharing, and help children learn to build on the work of others.
+Peers: Encourage collaboration and sharing, and help students learn to build on the work of others.
 Coding shouldn’t be a solitary activity.

-Passion: Allow children to work on projects connected to their interests.
+Passion: Allow students to work on projects connected to their interests.
 They’ll work longer and harder — and learn more in the process.

-Play: Encourage children to experiment playfully — try new things, take risks, test the boundaries, learn from failures.
+Play: Encourage students to experiment playfully — try new things, take risks, test the boundaries, learn from failures.